muenchto/angular-18-starter/README.md

-# An Angular 17 starter blueprint project
+# An Angular 18 starter blueprint project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Additionally, tools, config and VS Code Settings have been added to ensure a high coding quality.

 ## Development server